 - Clotting tendency—treated with low-dose aspirin , especially in those with moderate to high cardiovascular risk

-- Achieve and maintain a healthy weight by eating fruits, vegetables, and whole grains.
+- Achieve and maintain a healthy weight by eating a balanced diet that includes plenty of fruits, vegetables, and whole grains.

-- Work up to 30 minutes of moderate aerobic exercise at least four days per week.
+- Work up to 30 minutes of moderate aerobic exercise most days of the week.

 - Drink alcohol in moderation.
-This means no more than two drinks daily for men, one drink daily for women.
+This means no more than 2 drinks daily for men, 1 drink daily for women.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.